Horrendously overpriced with possibly the worst service in London, Shaka Zulu’s only appeal is its grand décor…

 I had read the decor was “borderline offensive”.
 Imagine; a vast, maze-like restaurant (separated by an enormous escalator), overwhelmingly adorned with 20-foot statues of Southern African ethnic bling – it may as well have been named ‘WE GOT IT FROM AFRICA!’
 Sure, it was overbearing to start with, but then slowly, I realised – it’s pretty cool, or maybe the “oversensitive millennial” in me couldn’t deny the craft, visible energy and thought that went into the design of the restaurant (possibly the cost too).

 Shaka Zulu is certainly a memorable space, but don’t let the punchy interior draw you in.
 The service here, is possibly the worst I’ve ever received.
 Arriving right on time for an 8:30pm reservation, we were told to queue with the crowd, which included the club goers, bar attendees and those without a prior booking.
-We waited for over 45 minutes, outside.
+We waited outside for over 45 minutes.
 Once inside, we waited for what felt like an hour; staff seemed too busy to even stop and acknowledge us.
 The place was undoubtedly busy – it was a Saturday night.
-You’d think after almost a decade of running such an enormous joint, there would’ve been a sensible structure in place, but that seemed non-existent, or at least the one they have in place needs a revision.
+You’d think after almost a decade of running such an enormous joint, there would’ve been a sensible structure in place, but that seemed non-existent, or at least the one they have in place no longer works.
 The lack of organisation, structure and customer service was abysmal and a terrible start to the night.
 We spent the beginning of our night moaning and complaining to ourselves, and with the other customers, who’d also been left waiting for hours.

 Hungry and annoyed, we were finally ushered to our table, two hours later.
 The literal descent to our table, down the grody escalators, should’ve been our clue on how the rest of the night would go.
 At the bottom of the escalators, we were immediately met with the nightclub which was already under way.